-Air conditioners are selling out fast – but this top-rated air cooler is a clever alternative under £100 and it's still in stock (for now)
+Air conditioners are selling out fast, but these air coolers are the clever budget alternative (and still in stock)

 midea 5L air cooler on a pink graphic background